Children are multifaceted like a prism. They all deserve an education that reflects their unique identities.

 Our Prism coalition is a network of LGBTQ+ support groups in each of Teach For America's regions.
 The Prism coalition mobilizes TFA alumni leaders, staff members, teachers, and community members to support LGBTQ+ students and educators as we collectively work toward educational equity.

-There are currently nearly a dozen Prism coalitions based in Teach For America’s regions across the country.
+Nearly have of Teach For America's regions have formed a Prism coalition with locations across the country.
 Members of each coalition advocate for and engage people who identify as LGBTQ+ in ways that best match the unique needs and complexities of their local communities.

 Many regions are in the process of forming a Prism coalition and may still offer opportunities to get involved with advocating for LGBTQ+ initiatives, even if their local coalition is still emerging.
 Contact email@example.com to learn more about opportunities to launch a Prism coalition in your region.